William San Hamel, Captain, DASPO (Department of the Army Special Photographic Office)

-A native of Chicago, Captain William San Hamel was a member of the illustrious Department of the Army Special Photographic Office (DASPO), serving as an Officer with the Pacific Unit from 1967-1969 where he acted as a producer and director, approving the photographs and film that were being taken by the unit in Vietnam.
+A native of Chicago, Captain William or Bill San Hamel was a member of the illustrious Department of the Army Special Photographic Office (DASPO), serving as an Officer with the Pacific Unit from 1967-1969 where he acted as a producer and director, approving the photographs and film that were being taken by the unit in Vietnam.

 Prior to joining the Army, Captain San Hamel worked at the Wilding Studios and S & A Studios in Chicago, producing and directing commercials for various Midwest companies, including Amoco, Firestone Tires, and Goodyear Tires.
 Captain San Hamel completed a degree at Loyola University Chicago, and was commissioned as an Officer in the United States Army through the ROTC program.